elaeon/dama_ml/docs/index.rst

  * Convert csv files to datasets.
  * Uses transformations for manipulate data (images).

-A simple pipeline example.
 A first step is build a dataset, and then pass it to a classification model for training, once the training was finished you can predict some data.
 Train data is always saved, therefore, steps 1, 2 are no needed for future predictions.

 .. code-block:: python

+    from ml.ds import DataSetBuilder
+    from ml.clf.generic import Measure
-    import ml
+    from ml.clf.extended import SVGPC
     import numpy as np
-    from ml.clf.generic import Measure

     DIM = 21
     SIZE = 100000